-The Company sub-leases offices leased by it, partly to subsidiaries under operating lease contracts, partly to an external third party under a finance lease contract.
+In 2019 the Company sub-leased offices leased by it, partly to subsidiaries under operating lease contracts, partly to an external third party under a finance lease contract.
+Effective from 1 November 2020, leases to third parties are contracted exclusively through Fundamenta Értéklánc Kft.

-Table 32.1.6 - Lease income as a lessor
+Table 32.1.5. - Lease income as lessor